trevordevore/levure/framework/helpers/file_system/README.md

 **Description**:

+If adding the file will exceed the maximum number of recent files that can be stored then a numerically indexed array will be returned.
+The array representes the files that were removed from the recently opened list.
+Each value is an array with "file" and "tag" keys.

 Calling this handler will save preferences.

 <br>